powersnatch/commands-in-windows/README.md

     # Check if ssh-agrnt is running
     * eval "$(ssh-agent -s)"

-    # Add it into ssh-agend
+    # Add it into ssh-agent
     * ssh-add ~/.ssh/id_ed25519

     # Test SSH connection to Github.com